PaulNwams/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 21 'Write a script that reverse its input.'
-Task 22 'script that displays all users and their home directories, sorted by users' Task 23 'Write a command that finds all empty files and directories in the current directory and all sub-directories'
+Task 22 'script that displays all users and their home directories, sorted by users' Task 23 'Write a command that finds all empty files and directories in the current directory and all sub-directories' Task 24 '

+#advanced

+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories'